Skinny Puppy: Too Dark Park (1990–1991)

 Following the production of Rabies, a divide grew between the group members, with Key and Goettel often siding against Ogre, feeling he was more interested in solo work.
 The group were ultimately disappointed with the outcome of Rabies, with Goettel saying that the completed product was "less within the Skinny Puppy vision", and Key being displeased with Jourgensen's involvement.
 Ogre also expressed his disapproval for the album, claiming that he had "flopped".
 "The work and artistic environment really weren't there at all either.
 It was completely negative".

-Key and Goettel completed work on some of their side projects such a Hilt, releasing their first effort, Call the Ambulance (Before I Hurt Myself), which was produced by Rave.
+Key and Goettel completed work on some of their side projects such as Hilt, releasing their first effort, Call the Ambulance (Before I Hurt Myself), which was produced by Rave.
 Key also reunited with Bill Leeb to form the project known as Cyberaktif; Goettel acted as an assistant producer and provided some instrumentation.
 Jourgensen offered Ogre the chance to tour with the Revolting Cocks, having provided vocals on their previous tour.
 Ogre refused the offer, citing some occurrences during his time with Ministry which led him to question his friendship with Jourgensen.

 The group, having finished work on their various side projects, returned to the studio and released their sixth studio album, Too Dark Park, in 1990.
 Goettel said in a radio interview that the major intentions behind the album were to reevaluate what Skinny Puppy was and create a new style of music to mark the beginning of a new decade.
 This reevaluation included hiring Jim Cummins (I, Braineater) to design the cover artwork, feeling that their longtime designer Steven Gilmore had lost his creative spark.